-The Theatre Minor at Shippensburg University enables you to gain a general knowledge of acting and theatre history as well as performance and/or production experience.
+The theatre minor at Shippensburg University enables you to gain a general knowledge of acting and theatre history as well as performance and/or production experience.
 The collaborative nature of theatrical work provides you with important life skills applicable to all careers.
 The dynamics of working within a group, the importance of commitment and dedication to a task, and the discipline and rewards of hard work are lessons the theatre teaches in a very practical way.

 Theatre production on campus is both academic and extracurricular.
-The Department of Music and Theatre Arts produces the Little Princess Playhouse.
+The Music and Theatre Arts Department produces the Little Princess Playhouse.
 This children's theatre troupe, organized by Dr. Paul Leitner, produces several shows every semester and is an excellent working opportunity for education students interested in theatre for young audiences.
 Special Topics and Theatre Practicum classes also provide opportunities for you to engage in university theatre production under faculty guidance.
 You may also participate in national collegiate institutions such as the American College Theatre Festival.

 Shippensburg University graduates have been accepted into graduate theatre programs at Long Island University, Villanova University, and Oklahoma State University.
 Some have gone into successful academic theatre careers at schools like Husson University and the University of South Carolina.

 A 3-credit internship is designed to apply classroom/studio training to production and is coordinated through faculty advisors.
 Internships may be extended outside the university.
 Recent internships include Lost Colony in North Carolina and the Harrisburg Shakespeare Festival.